void

 [III.1] Generál Biegler rozsvěcuje elektrickou lampičku.
 Vidí, že má štábní mapu na kolenou.
 Ale je to námořní mapa helgolandského pobřeží z roku 1864, ve válce rakousko-pruské proti Dánsku za Šlesvik.

-is mentioned in connection with Kadett Biegler's dream which touches on the war between Denmark and the alliance of Prussia and Austria in 1864.
+Denmark is mentioned in connection with Kadett Biegler's dream, which touches on the war between Denmark and the alliance of Prussia and Austria in 1864.

 Background

-is a country in Northern Europe, spread over many islands and peninsulas between the North Sea and Baltic Sea.
-Denmark of today is a constitutional monarchy with a parliamentary political system, a member of the European Union and NATO.
+Denmark is a country in Northern Europe, spread across many islands and peninsulas between the North Sea and the Baltic Sea.
+Modern Denmark is a constitutional monarchy with a parliamentary system, and a member of the European Union and NATO.

-Until 1864 it included Schleswig-Holstein, but these ethnically mixed counties were ceded to Prussia and Austria after a short war the same year.
-This was the last war Austria won.
-Denmark was given back Northern Schleswig after World War I, a conflict in which the country was neutral.
+Until 1864, it included Schleswig-Holstein, but these ethnically mixed counties were ceded to Prussia and Austria after a short war in the same year.
+This was the last war that the Habsburg Monarchy ever won.
+Denmark regained Northern Schleswig after World War I, a conflict in which the country was neutral.

 Quote(s) from the novel